topikettunen/tok-theme/README.md

 [![MELPA](https://melpa.org/packages/tok-theme-badge.svg)](https://melpa.org/#/tok-theme)

 Minimal light monochromatic theme for Emacs in the spirit of Zmacs and Smalltalk-80.
-Simple syntax highlighting, bold for comments, italic for string, parenthesis and `diff/magit` for viewing patches.
+Simple syntax highlighting and minimal colouring for things such as `diff/magit` patches.

 ![Screenshot of the theme](/screenshot.png)